 Below is an example of an exported PDF containing iPhone text messages and attachments.
 Note the contact name and phone number displayed on each individual text message.

-From individual state and court rulings in recent years to ongoing updates in the Freedom of Information Act, one thing we know for sure is that there will only be a increasing need in the coming months and years for government agencies to document and capture text messages.
-Regardless of what specific solution any government agency or organization implements, the outcome should be an SMS retention software program that enables text messages to be collected and captured with ease while simultaneously giving the agency the ability to quickly export messages should there be a sudden need to provide documents or evidence for litigation or a public records request.
+Regardless of what specific solution any government agency or organization implements, the outcome should include a text message retention software program that enables messages to be collected and captured with ease while simultaneously giving the agency the ability to quickly export messages if there is ever a sudden need to provide documents or evidence for litigation or a public records request.

-If you have any questions about how best to save text messages and manage iOS backups in a governmental organization, feel free to contact us through our support page.
+If you have any questions about how best to save text messages and manage iOS backups for your governmental organization or federal agency, feel free to contact us through our support page.
 We're a San Francisco / Phoenix based software company with an expertise in managing iOS data and backups.